Souhail-Bel/CHIP8-Emulator/README.md

 * Sound and delay timers
 * 64x32 display
 * Hex keyboard
+* beep.

 ## Code structure
 * Debug print triggered by **DEBUG_MODE** flag upon compilation
 * Multiple possible message outputs: Error, Warning, Information
+* Memory is dumped upon quitting for better diagnostics

 The **ROM** is read through the argument passed during execution, though if none is given, it reverts back to the test featured on https://github.com/corax89/chip8-test-rom.